All Episodes

 So much to go over here.

-How about corporate socialism?
+How about officialism?

-General Motors says no way it will pay back $10 billion bailout money it used to move to China and Brazil.
+General Motors says no way it will pay back 10 billion bailout, money it used to move to China and Brazil.

 You don't just pay to bail it out.